SalK91/convex_optimization/docs/convex/13_calculus.md

 These tools form the analytical backbone of modern optimization.
 Gradients determine descent directions and guide first-order algorithms such as gradient descent and stochastic gradient methods.
 Hessians quantify curvature and enable second-order methods like Newton’s method, which adapt their steps to the shape of the objective.
 Jacobians and chain rules underpin backpropagation in neural networks, linking calculus to large-scale machine learning practice.

 This chapter develops the differential calculus needed for convex analysis and for understanding why many optimization algorithms work.
-We emphasize geometric intuition, how functions curve, how directions interact, and how local approximations guide global behavior, while providing the formal tools required to analyze convergence and stability in later chapters.

 ## Gradients and Directional Derivatives
 Let $f : \mathbb{R}^n \to \mathbb{R}$.
 The function is differentiable at a point $x$ if there exists a vector $\nabla f(x)$ such that